|

 1854 |

-getting privately language tutoring, which he must finance himself.
-Twelve
+May is getting privately language tutoring, which he must

 Ernstthal, Marktplatz 185 |